WE ARE EXPERTS IN NEWBORN CARE, LACTATION, AND MATERNAL POSTPARTUM RECOVERY.

 Mandy Platt

-"Working with children had always been something I was drawn to but after having a baby of my own, it opened up a whole other aspect of appreciation.
-There’s nothing more innocent and sweet than a new baby and being an extra set of hands, a shoulder to lean on or just giving encouragement makes me feel appreciated in a way no other job has ever made me feel.
-Being a postpartum doula is a passion, not a job."
+There’s nothing better than a new baby and being an extra set of hands, a shoulder to lean on or just giving encouragement for a new mom..
+Being a postpartum doula is a passion, not a job.

 Nicolle Maldonado Arendt